Copyright © Media Law International 2023. All Rights Reserved.

 One of the largest firms in Bulgaria, Djingov, Gouginski, Kyutchukov & Velichkov is widely described by peers as one of the most prominent.
 The full service firm is known for its transactional work in the TMT sector and advice to entertainment and sports clients.
 Lawyers have particular experience advising cable broadcasters, film producers, advertisers and publishers in the area of financing, rights acquisition and regulation.

-has a reputation for excellence in the area of privacy and personal data protection.
+Dimitrov, Petrov & Co has a reputation for excellence in the area of privacy and personal data protection.
 Lawyers, who clients describe as “extremely competent and very responsive”, advise on cross-border compliance, corporate restructurings and e-commerce.
-Under the leadership of Hristo Nihrizov the firm acted for an international television broadcaster on matters including privacy policies, compliance, licensing and content requirements.
+The firm acted for an international television broadcaster on matters including privacy policies, compliance, licensing and content requirements.
 Lawyers also represent clients with success before the local media regulation authority.

-has developed an established position in the market and is rising as one of the region’s most widely respected practices.
-Founding partner Stefan Gugushev has exceptional experience advising a broad range of clients and leads the team in its advice on broadcasting, programming and regulation.
-Working with peers, leading lawyer Petko Angelov advises on advertising, sponsorship and licensing matters.
+Gugushev & Partners has developed an established position in the market and is rising as one of the region’s most widely respected practices.
+The team has exceptional experience advising a broad range of clients and leads the team in its advice on broadcasting, programming and regulation.
+Lawyers frequently advise on advertising, sponsorship and licensing matters.

 Established in 1988, Kambourov & Partners has a long-standing presence in Bulgaria and equal focus on the TMT sector.
-Mitko Karushkov manages the team which is notably known for its work on large scale corporate structuring of radio and television operators and structuring of products and services.
+The team is notably known for its work on large scale corporate structuring of radio and television operators and structuring of products and services.
 The firm also has a significant number of instructions from media and entertainment clients including motion picture producers, television companies, theatre and publishing companies.

 Arsov Natchev Ganeva’s specialisation in media and sports is local and global.
 Lawyers act for foreign media companies acquiring local media entities, advise on licensing and administrative procedures and represent clients in cases of intellectual property.
 The team assisted entrepreneurs with establishing and acquiring sports clubs in Bulgaria while ensuring compliance.